Stein Latent Optimization for Generative Adversarial Networks: Abstract

 \section{Abstract}

 Generative adversarial networks (GANs) with clustered latent spaces can perform conditional generation in a completely unsupervised manner.
-However, the salient attributes of unlabeled data in the real-world are mostly imbalanced.
-Existing unsupervised conditional GANs cannot properly cluster the attributes in their latent spaces because they assume uniform distributions of the attributes.
+In the real world, the salient attributes of unlabeled data can be imbalanced.
+However, most of existing unsupervised conditional GANs cannot cluster attributes of these data in their latent spaces properly because they assume uniform distributions of the attributes.
 To address this problem, we theoretically derive Stein latent optimization that provides reparameterizable gradient estimations of the latent distribution parameters assuming a Gaussian mixture prior in a continuous latent space.
-Structurally, we introduce an encoder network and a novel contrastive loss to help generated data from a single mixture component to represent a single attribute.
-We confirm that the proposed method, named Stein Latent Optimization for GANs (SLOGAN), successfully learns the balanced or imbalanced attributes and performs unsupervised tasks such as unsupervised conditional generation, unconditional generation, and cluster assignment even in the absence of information of the attributes (e.g. the imbalance ratio).
+Structurally, we introduce an encoder network and novel unsupervised conditional contrastive loss to ensure that data generated from a single mixture component represent a single attribute.
+We confirm that the proposed method, named Stein Latent Optimization for GANs (SLOGAN), successfully learns balanced or imbalanced attributes and achieves state-of-the-art unsupervised conditional generation performance even in the absence of attribute information (e.g., the imbalance ratio).
 Moreover, we demonstrate that the attributes to be learned can be manipulated using a small amount of probe data.